Digital-Working-Group/pii-splicing-redaction/README.md

 For more help, please see the official documentation [user tokens](https://huggingface.co/docs/hub/en/security-tokens) or the [Hugging Face CLI](https://huggingface.co/docs/huggingface_hub/en/guides/cli).

-To evaluate the performance of this model, run the commands below in the root of the repo (python3 may be needed instead of python, depending on environment setup):
+To evaluate the performance of this model, run the commands below in the root of the repo (python3 may be needed instead of python, depending on the environment):

 ```sh
 mkdir data out